 In either situation, you still are not acting freely.
 Sorry.

 The first situation requires no explanation; of course a starving Ethiopian does not choose to not eat.
-But even in the second instance, where it seems a desire is being resisted, it is rather being simply replaced with another.
+But even in the second instance, where it seems a desire is being resisted, it is rather being simply replaced by another.

 In Harris’ case, his desire to finish his book is the reason he did not eat, even though he was hungry.
 Once again, he had no control over this.
 As he mentions, he cannot say why his desire to write was stronger than his desire to eat at that time, it simply was.
 He also cannot say what caused the desire to eat to finally overcome the desire to write, it simply did.
 This is to say we are slaves to our desires, even when it seems we are intentionally disregarding them.
 Since we have no control over these desires, this is to say further that we are not autonomous.
 Ergo, “free will” is an illusion.